guanzo/vote-to-play/README.md

 # vote-to-play
-A twitch extension that allows viewers to vote on what the streamer should play
+A twitch extension that allows viewers to vote on what the streamer should play.
+Supported games are Dota 2, League of Legends, Overwatch, Hearthstone (basic support, deck customization on the way)

+Upcoming games:
+-Heroes of the storm.

+Have a game suggestion?
+Leave a comment!

 **User Guide**